 Say it’s a reasonably customizable product like a plain mug.

-The number of jewels gives you a quick snapshot of how many transactions this supplier has conducted.
-The more transactions, the greater the experience they have, and the more trustworthy they are.
+The number of jewels gives you a quick snapshot of how many transactions this supplier has completed.
+The more transactions, the greater their experience, the more they are established, and the greater their capacity.

 Notice the Business Type.
-This is Very simply the type of business this supplier is in.
-It should come as no surprise that he is a manufacturer, but what is interesting is that they are also a trading company.
+This is simply the type of business this supplier is in.
+It should come as no surprise that they are a manufacturer, but what is interesting is that they are also a trading company.

 There is a ton of information about the company on the page and throughout the tabs.
-You can even discover information about quality assurance, R&D; it’s all there.
-The purpose of this information is to give you a solid understanding of what kind of company profile this has.
+You can even discover information about quality assurance and R&D.